 Back to school: Coding for kids (Interview with Lady Wimbledon)

-LadyWimbledon is #Wimbledon's most influential #blogger, columnist, #socialmedia & event curator.
+LadyWimbledon is #Wimbledon's most influential #blogger, columnist, #socialmedia, and event curator.
 Here is what she had to say about our club.
 You can read the full interview here.

 Why choose coding as an extracurricular activity?